Rakibislam22/mini-class-scheduler/README.md

 - ✅ Role-based access control
 - ✅ CORS enabled for API communication
 - ✅ XSS protection via React's built-in escaping
-- ✅ localStorage for auth state (secure for this use case)

 ---